 Workflow overview

-- Load Image (content) — the image whose structure you want to preserve
+This workflow extends the IP-Adapter workflow with ControlNet:- Load Image (content) — the image whose structure you want to preserve

 - Canny edge detection — extracts edges from the content image